How to choose Fiduciary Financial Advisor

 Proven Credentials

 Legitimate credentials can be publicly verified: CFP®, CFA, ChFC.
-Cross-check the adviser’s Form ADV Part 2B and official directories.
+Cross-check the advisor’s Form ADV Part 2B and official directories.

 8